-We are committed to providing a high quality of legal services to all our clients.
-When something goes wrong, we are happy for you to tell us about it and we will do our best to resolve your complaint.
-We want to ensure that complaints are handled promptly, fairly and effectively.
+We are committed to providing a high quality legal service to all our clients.
+When something goes wrong, we need you to tell us about it.
+This will help us to improve our standards.

 - Your claim will be fully investigated within 10 working days of receiving all the details we require from the member of staff who acted for you or from the date of receipt of the information requested from you.
 If appropriate we will invite you to meet the person responsible for the relevant department in order to discuss and hopefully resolve your complaint.